-There are comedy courses globally, and of course here in Australia the School of Hard Knock Knocks is one of the most well known.
+There are comedy courses globally, and of course here in Australia the Hard Knock Knocks is one of the most well known.
 Tim Ferguson, of Doug Anthony All Stars fame, also runs the popular Comedy Writing Masterclass, across Australia.

 ONLINE, STAND-UP COMEDY COURSE

 While not as effective as face-to-face coaching, online courses can help kick start your comedy journey.
 Steve Martin teaches comedy.
 His AU$140 course includes video, a workbook, and critiques of selected students’ work.
-The School of Hard Knock Knocks also has its own comedy course, valued at AU$199.95, with examples from some of Australia’s most iconic comedians, and narrated by the legendary Greg Fleet.
+Hard Knock Knocks also has its own comedy course, valued at AU$199.95, with examples from some of Australia’s most iconic comedians, and narrated by the legendary Greg Fleet.

 OPEN MIC NIGHTS

 Face-to-face stand-up comedy courses will get you started, and introduce you to a likeminded group of people, but eventually, you’ll have to grace the stage, and see if those jokes that work on paper or to a supportive audience of friends and family, work to a group of strangers.